Build a machine learning model with Apache Spark MLlib

 Understand classification and logistic regression

-Classification, a popular machine learning task, is the process of sorting input data into categories.
-It's the job of a classification algorithm to figure out how to assign labels to input data that you provide.
-For example, you can think of a machine learning algorithm that accepts stock information as input and divide the stock into two categories: stocks that you should sell and stocks that you should keep.
+Classification, a popular machine learning task, involves sorting input data into categories.
+A classification algorithm should figure out how to assign labels to the supplied input data.
+For example, a machine learning algorithm could accept stock information as input, and divide the stock into two categories: stocks that you should sell and stocks that you should keep.

-Logistic regression is an algorithm that you can use for classification.
-Spark's logistic regression API is useful for binary classification, or classifying input data into one of two groups.
+The Logistic regression algorithm is useful for classification.
+The Spark logistic regression API is useful for binary classification of input data into one of two groups.
 For more information about logistic regression, see Wikipedia.

-In summary, the process of logistic regression produces a logistic function that you can use to predict the probability that an input vector belongs in one group or the other.
+Logistic regression produces a logistic function that can predict the probability that an input vector belongs to one group or the other.

-To get started, install azureml-opendatasets.
-The data is available through Azure Open Datasets.
-This subset of the dataset contains information about yellow taxi trips, including the start and end time and locations, the cost, and other attributes.
+First, install azureml-opendatasets.
+The data is available through the Azure Open Datasets resource.
+This dataset subset hosts information about yellow taxi trips, including the start times, end times, start locations, end locations, trip costs, and other attributes.

 %pip install azureml-opendatasets

-In the rest of this article, we'll use Apache Spark to perform some analysis on the NYC taxi-trip tip data and then develop a model to predict whether a particular trip includes a tip or not.
+The rest of this article relies on Apache Spark to first perform some analysis on the NYC taxi-trip tip data and then develop a model to predict whether a particular trip includes a tip or not.

 Create an Apache Spark machine learning model

 1. Create a PySpark notebook.
-For instructions, see Create a notebook.
+For more information, visit Create a notebook.

 2. Import the types required for this notebook.